andrewctam/redis-clone/COMMANDS.md

 - `keys`
     - Returns all keys.
 - `benchmark num`
-    - Performs num / 2 get commands and num / 2 set commands.
-    - Returns the time taken in ms.
+    - Performs num commands and returns the time taken in ms.
 ## Basic Cache
 - `get key`
     - Returns the value of key, or "(NIL)" if no value is found.